 - Test object detection with image and video.

 I will not show the complete code in this text tutorial.
 If you are interested in trying this, you can download it on GitHub.

 Next, you may want to install the required python packages:

 Now, download trained yolov3.weights from the project folder:

 Now you are ready to test Yolo v3 detection with the following script:

 If you did everything correctly, you should see the following image:

-Now you can play around and test your own images, by opening and editing detection_demo.py script.
+Now you can play around and test your images by opening and editing the detection_demo.py script.